ibm-cloud-docs/databases-for-postgresql/howto-pg-cron.md

 {{site.data.keyword.attribute-definition-list}}

-# What is pg_cron?
+# Scheduling jobs with pg_cron
 {: #pg_cron}

-pg_cron is an in-database job scheduling extension for PostgreSQL (version 10 and above) that lets you automate SQL tasks without leaving the database environment.
+`pg_cron` is an in-database job scheduling extension for PostgreSQL (version 10 and above) that lets you automate SQL tasks without leaving the database environment.
 It follows a familiar cron-like scheduling format, enabling you to set up recurring jobs using standard time expressions.
 Unlike traditional cron, which runs at the operating system level, pg_cron executes commands directly inside PostgreSQL.
 It also extends the cron concept by supporting second-level intervals, allowing jobs to run as frequently as every few seconds (from 1 to 59 seconds).

-## Setting up pg_cron
+## Setting up `pg_cron`
 {: #pg_cron-setting-up}

 1. Log in to ibmclouddb database.